davidrhoden/thestacks/posts/stacks-bad-times-mother-in-law-feb-9-2001.md

 ---

 @gonerrecords posted this old flyer on Instagram.
-My memories of this show are so faint that it was either exactly as advertised or we didn't play it at all.
+Did Bad Times actually play though?

+Damn, it was a long time ago.
 Can somebody remind me what happened?
 Usually I just need a hint.

-I feel like this show ended up getting canceled after the advertising was done.
-Anybody remember diferent?

 ![Flyer for Stacks and Bad Times at Mother-In-Law Lounge, February 9, 2001.](static/images/stacks-flyer-bad-times-flyer-feb-9-2001.jpg)